-A tux jacket has various types of lapels for varying formality levels and does not have any vents.
-It also often includes satin or grosgrain detailing.
-You will find this on the jacket lapel, and also as a stripe along the outer seam of the tuxedo trousers.
+The tuxedo also often includes satin or grosgrain detailing.
+You will find this on the jacket lapel and as a stripe along the tuxedo trousers’ outer seam.
 The trousers on a tuxedo will not have belt loops.

 Buying vs. Renting

 Think about never again having to scramble for a suit you feel good in.
 When you invest in a suit, you will be more than happy to wear it every chance you get.

-Why reinvent the wheel every time you need a wedding attire?
+Why reinvent the wheel every time you need wedding attire?
 Buy, and save yourself the stress (and ultimately, money) from finding the perfect rental suit over and over, especially if you are the groom.

 Spring is similar to fall with its unpredictable temperatures.
 Summer will certainly be warmer, so you will definitely want lighter colors.

 Whether your wedding attire consists of a suit or tuxedo, you’ll still have to decide the color.

 The color is usually determined from both the dress code formality and the time of the day the wedding takes place, i.e., whether the wedding is during the day or the night.

 If the wedding takes place during the day, choose lighter colors such as tan, light grey, or blue.